cfogelberg/voltdb-instantiator/README.md

 2. Copy a configuration XML file from `configurations` to `~/my-temp-db`, renaming the file to `deployment.xml`
 3. Copy and edit `configurations/other-configuration.yaml` to `~/my-temp-db`
 3. Run `scripts/createclean ~/my-temp-db`

+## How to create a more complex DB

+In general:

+1. Specify the deployment.xml and other-configuration.yaml file identically and as appropriate on all relevant hosts
+2. Execute `createclean` on each host, starting with the master host (as specified in the `host` option in  `other-configuration.yaml`)
+3. Execute `loadjar` and `loadddl` as required on any one of the hosts

 ## Loading stored procedure .class files into the database